 Shoe Quality Inspections: How to Inspect a Shoe

 Warning: After you learn the skills of footwear quality control you will never look at shoes the same way again.
-Shoe quality inspections are a critical skill to master.
-Footwear construction quality is a very important feature of any shoe you may make, buy, or sell.
+Shoe quality inspection is a critical skill for a shoemaker to master, as footwear construction quality is a very important feature of any shoe you may make, buy, or sell.
 In this article, you will learn the basic process of footwear quality control in the shoemaking industry

 Knowing how to run a shoe quality inspection is a critical skill for shoe designers, developers, and product line managers.
-When a new sample arrives it is critical to inspect the materials, assembly technique, and workmanship.
+When a new sample arrives it’s critical to inspect the materials, assembly technique, and workmanship.
 You must know the correct footwear inspection procedure.

-How to check quality of sneaker in shop?
+How to check the quality of sneakers in a store

 Knowing how to inspect a shoe is also a great skill to have as a shoe buying customer in a store.
-You don’t need any special tools or much time.
-In just a few seconds you can quality check a new pair sneakers in a store without damaging the shoe or hassling the store employees.
-If you see a problem pick a diffrent pair.
-Here is how to grade and inspect a shoe like a professional!
+You don’t need any special tools or lots of time.
+In just a few seconds you can quality check a new pair of sneakers in a store without damaging the shoe or hassling the store employees.
+If you see a problem pick a different pair.
+Here is how to grade and inspect a shoe like a professional.

 Definition of Shoe inspection quality “A”, “B”, “C” – Grades